abd3lgh4f0r/abd3lgh4f0r.github.io/_posts/2024-04-09-KERBEROASTING.md

 ![Desktop View](/media/labkerbero.png)

-To accomplish this attack i've used an AD LAB featuring an SPN to run SQL Service, there are the command i used  to create an SPN :
+To accomplish this exploitation i've used an AD LAB featuring an SPN to run SQL Service, there are the command i used  to create an SPN :

 ![Desktop View](/media/spn.png)
 ![Desktop View](/media/spn1.png)